 - Review available guidance, resources, and training to help with your issue.
 Browse the Programs & Related Topics pages and Trainings pages to find guidance and tools to help with your issue.

-- Make sure that you have discussed your request with your local HUD Field Office or Area ONAP office first.
+- Make sure that you have discussed your request with your local HUD Field Office or the Office of Native American Programs (ONAP) first.

 How Long Does the Process Take?

 Once you submit a request for in-depth program assistance, a determination typically takes 3-6 weeks, depending on the complexity and breadth of the request.

 Guidance for Public Housing Authorities, Tribes, and TDHEs